Bytes

 Syntax of Python Functions

 This is the syntax for defining a function in Python.
 The 'def' keyword indicates the start of a function.
 Then the function's name and any arguments are in parentheses following.
-The function's code, with the necessary statements and commands to accomplish the task, make up the body.
+The function's code, with the necessary statements and commands to accomplish the task, makes up the body.
 Finally, the function is called using its name and required arguments.

 A Python function definition consists of four main components: